jjwolver/si-507-w18-jjwolver-final-project/README.md

 SI507 Final Project for Jeremy Wolverton (jjwolver).

-## Getting Started
+## Prerequisites

-A virtual environment has been created (final_proj).
 Refer to the requirements.txt file for python package installation.

-## Running the tests
+## UnitTest

 This application uses UnitTest. jjwolver_final_test.py runs 8 separate tests with various assertions to verify that aspects of the application are